xen-troops/meta-xt-prod-devel-rpi5/README.md

 The build process generates two images:

-* SD-card image to be used for boot and by the Zephyr Dom0 `zephyr-dom0-xt` application;
+* An SD-card image, used for boot and by the Zephyr Dom0 `zephyr-dom0-xt` application;
-* USB-flash image to be used as **rootfs** by Linux operated driver domain.
+* A USB-flash image, used as the **rootfs** by the Linux-operated driver domain.

-For build system with rootfs domd on nvme storage:
+To build the system with the DomD rootfs on NVMe storage, run:

 ```
 moulin rpi5.yaml --DOMD_ROOT nvme
 ninja
 ```

-## Create SD-card image
+## Create SD-card Image

 ```
 ninja full.img